UPPS 06.05.02 - Responding to Media Inquiries

 the inquiry requests information that is confidential or legally protected from disclosure.

-The director of the OMR or AVP for University Advancement Communications will work with the appropriate vice presidents, or their designees, in preparing responses to media inquiries that fall in any of the areas outlined in Section 04.01 c.
+The director of the OMR or the AVP for University Advancement Communications will work with the appropriate vice presidents, or designees, in preparing responses to media inquiries that fall in any of the areas outlined in Section 04.01 c.

 If the person contacted is the information owner for the information being requested, they should give the reporter their full cooperation to the extent allowed under laws and policies listed in UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act.

 When answering questions, personnel should be fair and factual.

 Normally, persons interviewed are expected to comment only on matters within their expertise.
 If a reporter asks for a comment on a subject about which the person being interviewed has no knowledge or about which they do not wish to comment, they should not hesitate to tell the reporter so.
 In such instances, the person should refer the reporter to the OMR.

-Employees should use caution if a reporter promises not to use their names in a story about a controversial issue.
+Employees should use caution if a reporter agrees not to use their names in a story about a controversial issue.

 When an employee of the university gives a personal opinion on the subject, they should make certain that the reporter understands that they are speaking for themselves, not for the university.

 Persons interviewed should not assume they will see a reporter’s story before it is published or broadcast.
-The newsperson is under no obligation to show copy.
+The newsperson is under no obligation to show a copy.
 If scientific or technical data are involved, the person interviewed should suggest that the reporter check their story back for accuracy.
 Some reporters are willing to check the technical data back with the source to assure accuracy if time permits.
 As a safeguard, technical data should be provided in written form whenever possible.

 Because the term “off the record” means different things to different reporters, it is unwise to request that reporters consider remarks as “off the record.”